adjust/ios_sdk/doc/migration.md

-## Migrate your AdjustIo SDK for iOS from v1.x to v2.2.0
+## Migrate your Adjust SDK for iOS from v1.x to v2.2.0

-1. Delete the old `AdjustIo` source folder from your Xcode project.
+1. Delete the old `Adjust` source folder from your Xcode project.
 Download version v2.2.0 and drag the new folder into your Xcode project.

     ![][drag]